 Which school do you want to support?

-This is very bad news for California students, because money is only good for what it can buy.
+Unfortunately, this is bad news for California students, because money is only good for what it can buy, and California is a very expensive place.

 Money is only good for what it can buy

-California is an expensive place to run a school.
-Most of the costs of a school are people costs such as salaries, benefits and pensions, which cost more in California than in other states.
-That means California school districts can afford less of everything that matters most — such as teachers, school leaders, counselors, aides, and support staff.
+Most of the costs of a school are people costs such as salaries, benefits and pensions, which cost more in California than they do in other states.
+California school districts can afford less of everything that matters most — such as teachers, school leaders, counselors, aides, and support staff.

 The student-teacher ratio in California is much higher than in the rest of the US